kamalkantsingh10/CaCoMo/readme.md

 - Stylistic transformations

 The T5 with LoRA approach, in particular, shows promise for efficient adaptation to various text transformation tasks.

-## Conclusion

-T5 with LoRA emerged as the clear winner, achieving 72.14% accuracy while maintaining a compact model size of just 10MB (adapter only).
-This lightweight approach outperformed both the traditional rule-based system and the larger neural network architecture, demonstrating the effectiveness of efficient fine-tuning techniques for NLP tasks with limited computational resources.